-When the Batch Rename dialog appears, you need to select a destination for these renamed photos by choosing an option.
+When the Batch Rename dialog appears, you need to select a destination for these renamed photos by choosing an option in the Destination Folder section.
 Will they just be renamed in the folder they're in now?
 Do you want them renamed and moved to a different folder, or do you want to copy them into a different folder?
 If you want to either move or copy them, you'll need to click on the Browse button.
 In the resulting dialog, navigate to the folder you want your photos moved (or copied) into after they're renamed.
 In our example, we'll just rename them right where they are (which is probably what you'll do most of the time).

-Under the New Filenames section of the dialog, the first pop-up menu shows Text by default and a text field appears to the right.
-Just type in your own custom filename to replace the default text (I entered "Sweden").
-At the bottom of the dialog, there's a live before-and-after preview of your custom filename so you can see how it will look.
-Since we're not going to include the date and time in our new filename, or any other additional text, click on the - (minus sign) buttons to the far right of the second and third rows of pop-up menus to remove them (as shown here).
-Okay, so far, so good, but there's a problem: In your folder, you can only have one photo (or any file for that matter) exactly named Sweden, so you'll need to add something to the end of the filename (like a number), so each photo is named something different (like Sweden001, Sweden002, and so on).
-This is where the last default row of pop-up menus comes in.
+In the New Filenames section, the first pop-up menu shows Text by default and a text field appears to the right.
+Just type in your own custom filename to replace the default text (I entered "China" here).
+At the bottom of the dialog, in the Preview section, there's a live before-and-after preview of your custom filename, so you can see how it will look.
+Since we're not going to include the date and time in our new filename, or any other additional text, click on the - (minus sign) icons to the far right of the second, third, and fifth rows of pop-up menus to remove them (as shown here).
+Okay, so far, so good, but there's a problem: In your folder, you can only have one photo (or any file for that matter) exactly named China, so you'll need to add something to the end of the filename (like a number), so each photo is named something different (like China001, China002, and so on).
+This is where the fourth default row of pop-up menus comes in.